Last Updated: July 10, 2025 | New Styles Added: K-pop Fusion, Contemporary Jazz

 Which dance styles help with weight loss?

 High-energy styles like hip hop, jazz, and Latin dance can burn 400-600 calories per hour.
 However, all dance styles provide exercise benefits.
 The best style for fitness is one you enjoy enough to do regularly.
+Check our class schedule for fitness-focused options.

 Do I need to learn ballet before other dance styles?